user-story-based-exercises/sew-adv-authentication/README.md

 - Use the provided files to configure authentication according to the provided slides
 - Copy the autoconfig folder into src/main/java/server/yousong
 - Update your pom.xml with the provided version
+- Minor difference to the slides - use cookies instead of header token